-Can My Licence Be Suspended For Driving With A Cell Phone?
+Can My License Be Suspended For Driving With A Cell Phone?

 Yes.
-If you are convicted for driving with a hand-held communication or entertainment device, you will have your licence suspended under Highway Traffic Act section 78.1(6.2) as follows:
+If you are convicted for driving with a hand-held communication or entertainment device, you will have your license suspended under Highway Traffic Act section 78.1(6.2) as follows:

 (a) for a first offence, for three days;